jainsumit12/crwal4aichat/docs/SYSTEM_FLOWS.md

 - Unique preferences are added to the system prompt for the LLM
 - This ensures the LLM remembers user preferences across multiple chat sessions

+### Enhanced Preference System
+- Preferences are now stored in a dedicated `user_preferences` table for identified users
+- Each preference includes:
+  - Type (like, dislike, expertise, experience, goal, etc.)
+  - Value (the specific preference)
+  - Confidence score (0.0-1.0)
+  - Context (why this preference was extracted)
+  - Timestamps (created, updated, last used)
+  - Source session
+  - Active/inactive status
+  - Metadata (additional information)

+### Preference Management
+- CLI commands for managing preferences:
+  - `preferences`: List all preferences for the current user
+  - `add preference <type> <value> [confidence]`: Manually add a preference
+  - `delete preference <id>`: Delete a specific preference
+  - `clear preferences`: Delete all preferences for the current user
+- API endpoints for preference management:
+  - `GET /api/chat/preferences`: List user preferences
+  - `POST /api/chat/preferences`: Create a preference
+  - `DELETE /api/chat/preferences/{id}`: Delete a preference
+  - `PUT /api/chat/preferences/{id}/deactivate`: Deactivate a preference
+  - `DELETE /api/chat/preferences`: Clear all preferences

+### Confidence Scoring
+- Preferences are assigned confidence scores based on certainty:
+  - 0.95-1.0: Very high confidence (explicit statements)
+  - 0.85-0.94: High confidence (strong implications)
+  - 0.75-0.84: Moderate confidence (reasonable inferences)
+  - 0.65-0.74: Low confidence (possible but uncertain)
+  - <0.65: Very low confidence (typically not extracted)
+- Only preferences with confidence ≥ 0.7 are used in responses by default
+- Higher confidence preferences are given more weight in responses

+### Smart Preference Merging
+- Similar preferences are merged rather than duplicated
+- Confidence scores are updated to the maximum of the two scores
+- Context information is combined
+- Last used timestamp is updated
+- This prevents duplicate preferences while enriching existing ones

 ## Search Process

 ### Query Intent Analysis